ravinalamada/mycolive_technical_test/README.md

 ![Question UI](/assets/question-ui.png)

 3. You are free to style the page as you wish as long as the UI have the mentioned items.
-4. For both `success` and `fail` views, you need to do some modifications to preview user's details, the instruction for this is further detailed on both respective file.
+4. For both `success` and `fail` views, you need to do some modifications to preview user's details, the instruction for this is further explained on both respective files.

 > Optional features if you still have more time:
 >